Travel to Shreveport and Bossier City in the Ark-La-Tex

 Another major element of the Shreveport-Bossier City economy is Barksdale Air Force Base, long a major Strategic Air Command (SAC) facility.
 Construction began on Barksdale Field in 1931, and the facility was dedicated on February 2, 1933.

 Since that time, the base has hosted a number of key operational and training elements of the Air Force.
 Today, it is serves as Headquarters of the Eighth Air Force, among other units, and is one of only two air bases at which B-52 Stratofortress bombers are stationed.

-It will be a thrill to see the U.S. Air Force Thunderbirds perform at the Barksdale AFB Defenders of Liberty air show on April 26 - 27, 2014!
+It was be a thrill to see the U.S. Air Force Thunderbirds perform at the Barksdale AFB Defenders of Liberty air show on April 26 - 27, 2014!

 Alexandria and Shreveport have been connected via the Red River for eons, and later via LA Highway 1 and Interstate 49.
 We have traversed those highways between the two cities literally hundreds of times.